Emergency assistance to the Okapi Wildlife Reserve of the Democratic Republic of the Congo

 The Wildlife Conservation Society, who have been active on the site for a long time, helped restore the primary functions of the Reserve.
 The funds have contributed to answer the needs of the Congolese Institute for the Conservation of Nature, the local authorities for protected areas.
 In addition, they have helped revive the essential operating activities of the park and helped the guards and families affected by the attack of the poachers and rebels.

-- RRF grant awarded to rebuilt the Okapi Wildlife Reserve Friday, July 20, 2012
+- RRF grant awarded to rebuilt the Okapi Wildlife Reserve 20-Jul-2012

-- Emergency appeal for Okapi Wildlife Reserve (DRC) following murderous raid by poachers Wednesday, July 4, 2012
+- Emergency appeal for Okapi Wildlife Reserve (DRC) following murderous raid by poachers 04-Jul-2012

 - Director-General urges systematic measures to end poaching and killing of endangered animals in Democratic Republic of Congo World Heritage Sites 26-Apr-2007